Opportunity International

 Opportunity International is a 501(c)(3) nonprofit organization chartered in the United States.
-Opportunity International describes U.S.-based 501(c)(3) operations supporting small-business lending and training worldwide, with program impact reports posted on the organization’s site.
 Through a network of 47 program and support partners, Opportunity International provides small business loans, savings, insurance and training to more than 14 million people in the developing world.
-The organization provides microenterprise services including small business loans, training, and financial literacy support through its global network of partners.
 It has clients in more than 20 countries and works with fundraising partners in the United States, Australia, Canada, Germany, Switzerland, Singapore, Hong Kong and the United Kingdom.
 Opportunity International has 501(c)(3) status as a tax-exempt charitable organization in the United States under the US Internal Revenue Code (Employer Identification Number: 54-0907624).